SPECIAL TOPIC: SCRIBES

 2. governmental official (2 Kgs.
 22:3-13)

 3. recorder/secretary (1 Chr.
 24:6; 2 Chr.
 34:13; Jer.
 36:22)

-They were often depicted in the Synoptic gospels (John never mentions them, 8:3 not original), as opposed to Jesus, although some did respond to Him (cf. Matt.
+They were often depicted in the Synoptic gospels (John never mentions them, John 8:3 not original), as opposed to Jesus, and apparently coming as officials from Jerusalem (cf. Mark 3:22; 7:1).
+Some, however, did respond to Him (cf. Matt.
 8:19).

 1. conflict over eating with sinners and tax-collectors, Mark 2:16; Matt.
 9:9-13

 2. conflict over the source of Jesus' authority in exorcisms, Mark 3:22